hnimminh/hnimminh/README.md

 </p>
 <h2> </h2>

-I am the father of <a href="https://github.com/hnimminh/libresbc">LibreSBC</a> the open-source session border controller, which already help many organization secure their voice infra and save a lot of money.
-I keep working on multiple open source project to assist people build their owned software/solution.
+I am the father of <a href="https://github.com/hnimminh/libresbc">LibreSBC</a> the open-source session border controller, which already help many organization secure their voice infrastructure and save a lot of money.
+I keep my work on multiple open source project to assist people build their owned software as well as solution.

-Let check my <a href="https://github.com/hnimminh?tab=repositories"> works </a> and enjoy coding..
+Let check my projects <a href="https://github.com/hnimminh?tab=repositories"> here </a> and enjoy coding..

 <br>